meof792/vnu-web-group/README.md

 cd be, then type "php artisan serve" in cmd

-cd fe, then type "npm start rundev" in cmd
+cd fe, then type "npm start" in cmd

-access the url which appear in fe
+access the url which appear in fe folder